 Sumbawa is like two islands in one, featuring strong differences in geography and language between the East and the West.
-The people of Sumbawa have been living off the wealth of the sea and the riches of the volcanic soil for centuries and it has started to welcome international tourism only recently.
-The island is still lacking in terms of infrastructure, but the Indonesian government is investing in the development of West Sumbawa, introducing a large green regional development and a sustainable legislative framework.
+The people of Sumbawa have been living off the wealth of the sea and the riches of the volcanic soil for centuries, and it has started to welcome international tourism only recently.
+The island is still lacking infrastructure, but the Indonesian government is investing in the development of West Sumbawa, introducing extensive green regional development and a sustainable legislative framework.

-More to the east, on the Atlas Strait, the town of Poto Tano is the departure point to discover the Eight Islands, a handful of inhabited small islands famous for their waters teeming with marine biodiversity.
+More to the East, on the Atlas Strait, the town of Poto Tano is the departure point to discover the Eight Islands, a handful of small inhabited islands famous for their waters teeming with marine biodiversity.
 The region around Poto Tano and the Atlas Strait is likely to become the next eco-tourism destination in Indonesia, so we suggest getting a glimpse of this pristine environment before the crowds come.
-It is best explored on a day snorkeling trip or by taking a hike through the larger, forested islands.
+It is best explored on a day snorkelling trip or by hiking through the larger, forested islands.

 Contrasts of South Sulawesi And Bali

 Think terrain, temples and tribes!
 Fascinating traditions, magnificent scenery: a journey of a lifetime.

 Explore Java's scenery, temples and a tropical island whilst staying in some of Indonesia's very best accommodation.